mlech26l/gigastep/README.md

 - Pool of baseline agents to be added
 - Documentation

-The code and interface will be subject to changes, thus, use at your own risk.
+During this period, the code, environments, and interface will be subject to changes, thus, use at your own risk.

 ## 🔽 Installation